-Most of us have multiple online accounts for business and personal use, and each of those accounts require a username and password.
+Most of us have multiple online accounts for business and personal use, and each of those accounts requires a username and password.
 With many of us having tens (if not hundreds!) of accounts, it’s no wonder we use easy-to-guess passwords or repeat one for numerous accounts.
 With our passwords increasing constantly, a password manager is an essential security measure we all need to keep login credentials secure from hackers.

 With the rapid rise of e-commerce, online transactions, social media and cloud platforms; the proliferation of passwords has become unavoidable.
 Many of us use the same password on all accounts or alternate two or three passwords.
 This is where information security suffers.
 Once hackers gain access to one of your accounts, your other accounts will be targeted next.